Islam-Made-Easy/islam_made_easy/assets/md/intro.md

 ## *Al-Istithnā* (the exception)

 *Ahlus-Sunnah* refrain from describing themselves or others as believers (*muminūn*) without adding: *‘In shā Allāh’* or ‘I hope’ or something similar to this.
 This is referred to as al- *istithnā* (the exception) in *īmān*.
 The reasons for this exception is that a Muslim should not purify himself, nor should he claim to be guaranteed the entrance into Paradise, nor does he know about his *īmān* whether it is complete or not, since this would mean that he has fulfilled all the obligatory acts of worship without the slightest flaw along with having avoided everything of the forbidden, and this all then have been accepted by Allāh.
-And they followed the Prophet (ﷺ) and the Sahābah (رضي‬ الله عنهم‬) in this belief and practice.
+And they followed the Prophet (ﷺ) and the Sahābah (رضي الله عنهم) in this belief and practice.

 The Prophet (ﷺ) said to the people in the graves: